vtjnash/julia/doc/src/devdocs/ast.md

 to represent the result of the new scope.
 The user can insert `(escape block)` inside to interpolate code from the caller.

+These then are inverted into the pairs `hygienic-unscope` and `unescape` for every symbol.
+Before lowering, they will be inverted back, for legacy reasons.

 ## Lowered form